tiansongyu/Spacecraft-NX-Mod/README.md

 * Copy the payload into the root of the sdcard and rename it to `payload.bin`
 * On the first boot up your chip will enter into a training session, blinking yellow.
 This may take up to 30 minutes.
 (Recommended to plug in a charger)
 * After the initial training the chip will blink magenta and turn green upon successful boot up.

+### Update Firmware

+If you have flashed Spacecraft-NX, you could update the firmware (and its sdloader) simply by placing `firmware.bin` at the root of your SD card.

+To reflash the firmware regardless of firmware version, just create a file called `.force_update`.
+(Windows users might find it hard to create dot files, you could grab one in the repo.)

 ## HELP!
 I got `Spacecraft-NX DFU not found!` message.
 Don't worry.
 Windows still installing the drivers.